sidg2110/COL106/A1/README.md

 # Stacks
 This programming assignment is based on Stack data structure.
-We implement stack (built bottom-up) as a linked list of nodes.
+We implement stack as a linked list of nodes.
 The methods in the class `Stack` allow modifications only to the topmost element.

 ## I/O Format
 Here, a series of instructions is called a program.